Trinidad Petroleum Holdings: TPHL corporate history

 Mike Wylie was named the chief executive officer of TPHL.
 All of Petrotrin's workers were laid off, and TPHL rehired about 40 percent of them.
 The government loaned TPHL TT$1.2 billion to help cover the cost of restructuring and to meet short-term debt.
 TPHL refocused its corporate goals on petroleum exploration, development, and production, and began making monthly crude oil exports again, with production of 38,000 barrels of oil per day (bpd) and 110,000000 cuft of natural gas per day.

 Wylie took a medical leave of absence in early August 2019 to seek treatment for colon cancer.
 On August 21, Wylie was terminated as CEO by the government, which explained that TPHL could not afford to have its CEO absent for eight months.
 Additionally, the government dismissed several individuals from the board of directors of TPHL and its subsidiaries, including chairman Wilfred Espinet (the former chairman of Petrotrin).
 Attorney Michael A.A.
 Quamina, a close associate of Prime Minister Keith Rowley, was appointed the new TPHL board chairman.
 He also assumed the chair of the board of directors of Heritage Petroleum.
 Newman George, the retiring chair of the Trinidad & Tobago Housing Development Corporation (HDC) (an agency of the Ministry of Housing & Urban Development), was appointed chairman of the board of directors of Paria Fuel Trading Company and Guaracara Refining.

-In September 2019, TPHL announced that it would sell the Pointe-a-Pierre refinery, the nation's only petroleum refinery, to Patriotic Energies and Technologies, a company owned by the Oilfield Workers' Trade Union.
+In September 2019, TPHL announced that it would be selling the Pointe-a-Pierre refinery, the nation's only petroleum refinery, to Patriotic Energies and Technologies, a company owned by the Oilfields Workers' Trade Union.
 The sale was worth TT$500 million.
 The sale was revoked in February 2021 after Colm Imbert, Minister of Finance, said that Patriotic Energies lacked the financial ability to finalize the sale.
 Imbert pointed out that the government was being asked to loan Patriotic the cost of the sale plus all interest, which he characterized as "giving away" the refinery.

 S&P Global Ratings downgraded TPHL's bond rating from BB to B+ in February 2022 after TPHL delayed issuing its 2019 audited consolidated financial statement.
 TPHL said the delays were caused by ongoing issues with Petrotrin's restructuring and the resolution of debt and sale of assets.

-Paria Fuel Trading Company diving tragedy
+Paria Fuel Trading Company diving disaster

-On 25 February 2022, five divers became trapped in a Paria Fuel Trading Company pipeline.
-Only one of them, Christopher Boodram, survived the incident.
+The Caribbean diving disaster was an incident in February 2022 in which a group of five divers working for the Paria Fuel Trading Company were sucked into a pipeline from a hyperbaric chamber.
+One diver managed to crawl to safety, but the other four were left to die, with no attempt being made to rescue them.

+An investigation by the government of Trinidad and Tobago concluded that the deaths of the divers were due to "gross [...] and consequently criminal" negligence and made recommendations that charges be laid for corporate manslaughter.